HarshalMPatil20/Object-Oriented-Programming/1.Basics_of_OOP/Readme.md

 [For Demo Try it Here](example2.java)

+&nbsp;

-## B. Using the Default toString() Method
+### B. Using the Default toString() Method

 - If you don't override the toString() method in your class, Java will use the `default implementation` from the Object class.

 - This default implementation returns a string that consists of `the class name, @ symbol, and the object's hash code`